organizedanvrchy/Projects/Intermediate/Miles to Kilometers/README.md

 A simple GUI-based application built using Python's Tkinter library.
 It allows users to convert miles into kilometers with a single button click.

 ## How to Run
+### Prerequisites

-1. Ensure you have Python installed (Python 3 recommended).
+Ensure you have Python installed (Python 3 recommended).

+### Steps
-2. Copy the script into a `.py` file (e.g., `converter.py`).
+1. Copy the script into a `.py` file (e.g., `converter.py`).
-3. Open a terminal or command prompt in the directory containing the script.
+2. Open a terminal or command prompt in the directory containing the script.
-4. Run the script using the command:
+3. Run the script using the command:

    ```sh
    python converter.py